S1cca/QA_Project_2/README.md

 # QA_Project_2

-service 1: Weapon
+service 1:
-classes

-Service 2: type of weapon
+Service 2: Classess Generator
-Subclass

-service 3: randomise damage of the weapon randomise the build of the class
+service 3: Gender Generator

 service 4:
-sum up
+Show the subclass of the character can chose from BirthPlace